kenorb/katacoda-scenarios/corda-ansible-install/step10.md

-Our compatibility zone requires Corda nodes to be at least 4.0+.
+As per logs, our compatibility zone requires Corda nodes to be at least 4.0+.
+Therefore we need to upgrade our Corda node.

+This is the final step.

 ## Task